rust-lang/book/src/ch05-03-method-syntax.md

 method `width`.
 When we don’t use parentheses, Rust knows we mean the field `width`.

-Often, but not always, when we give methods with the same name as a field we want it to only return the value in the field and do nothing else.
+Often, but not always, when we give a method the same name as a field we want it to only return the value in the field and do nothing else.
 Methods like this are called *getters*, and Rust does not implement them automatically for struct fields as some other languages do.
 Getters are useful because you can make the field private but the method public, and thus enable read-only access to that field as part of the type’s public API.
 We will discuss what public and private are and how to designate a field or method as public or private in [Chapter 7][public]<!-- ignore -->.

 > ### Where’s the `->` Operator?
 >